Taunton Minster: History and description

 The church has suffered from the weather over the years and there have been various appeals for funding to repair the fabric of the building including one for £135,000, to repair the tower's stonework after two pinnacles fell through the roof.
 In 2009 vandals damaged some of the windows of the church, however the stained glass, which includes fragments from the medieval era were undamaged as they are protected by wire mesh.

-Joseph Alleine the noted Puritan minister and author was curate of the church in the 1660s and is buried in the churchyard.
+Joseph Alleine, a Puritan minister and author, was curate of the church in the 1660s and is buried in the churchyard.
+John Boswell, a Tory and high church writer, served as vicar at the church from 1727 until his death in 1757.
+He is buried in the churchyard and is commemorated with a Latin inscription within the church.

 Present day

 Taunton Minster (St Mary Magdalene church) is now part of a combined benefice with the Church of St John the Evangelist, Taunton.
 It is within the Archdeaconry of Taunton in the Diocese of Bath and Wells.

 The church had been of a low church and evangelical tradition since its medieval foundation, but it has moved towards a central churchmanship in recent times.

 At a special service on Sunday 13 March 2022, St Mary Magdalene church became Taunton Minster.